edoardospadetto/MPIF90_Algebra-MQ/README.md

-# MPIF90_examples
+# Hamiltonian parallel diagonalization using ScaLAPACK and SLEPc
-Journey across MPI (Message Protocol Interface) and ScaLAPACK using Fortran 90.
+Journey across MPI (Message Protocol Interface), ScaLAPACK and SLEPc using Fortran 90.

-## 1) Hello World example
-Just the MPI Hello World with 16 processes.

-## 2) MPI SEND MPI RECEIVE
-Some considerations:

-All the variables are declared in different processes in this code, but stores different values.
-The values are setted with SEND and RECEIVE routines.

-## 3) Broadcast

-## 4) Example 1 ScaLAPACK

-## 5) Our program for distributed matrix diagonalization
+This program computes in parallel the eigenvalues and eigenvectors of an Hamiltonian.
+The [first version](scalapack_version) is based on ScaLAPACK, which mainly works with dense matrices.
+The [second version](slepc_version) is based on SLEPc, which is optimized for sparse matrices.